jasonshen190/mcp-server-initiator/INSTALLATION.md

 - ✅ **Interactive Naming**: Validates folder names and prevents conflicts
 - ✅ **Complete Structure**: Creates all necessary files with working code
-- ✅ **MVC Pattern**: Implements Model-Controller-Presenter architecture
+- ✅ **MCP Server**: Implements Model Context Protocol server with FastMCP
 - ✅ **Ready to Run**: Generated code includes examples and can be executed immediately
 - ✅ **Cross-Platform**: Works on Windows, macOS, and Linux
 - ✅ **VS Code & Cursor**: Compatible with both editors